thescientress/web-dev/index.md

 ::: slot bottom

-A variety of community build wallets are available, such as:
+A variety of community-built wallets are available, such as:
 - [![](./img/Air_Gap_Icon.svg) **Airgap Vault and Wallet**](https://airgap.it)
 - [![](./img/Trust_Wallet_Icon.svg) **Trust Wallet**](https://trustwallet.com)